 IT Band Syndrome Part 2: Causes and Risk factors

 IT band syndrome is a common overuse injury in runners and cyclists.
-The cause of IT band syndrome is controversial, but our therapists in Huntington and New York can help explain.
+The cause of IT band syndrome is controversial, but our therapists in New York can help explain.

 Risk factors associated with IT band syndrome: